 As resume of Mauritanian history and culture, visit of the interesting National Museum which displays archeology, artifacts, costumes and textiles from prehistory to the present days.
-Unique pictures taken during excavations of Aoudaghost, the northern trading town and better conserved site of the legendary Ghana Empire.
+Unique the pictures taken during excavations of Aoudaghost, the northern trading town and better conserved site of the legendary Ghana Empire.
 Ghana was the oldest Empire and Kingdom known in Black Africa.
-Dated from the 6th century, the empire was in the southern east of Mauritania.
+Dated from the 6th century, the empire was in the actual southern east of Mauritania.
 At that time from Aoudaghost, starts the caravan carrying gold to North Africa and passing by Ouadane and Assa that we had discovered during our Sahara crossing.
-Lunch in a trendy restaurant, known for the “catch of the day”, meals other than fish are available.
+Lunch in a trendy restaurant, known for the “catch of the day”, other meals other than fish are available.
 Hundreds of colorful pirogues lined the beach on Nouakchott fishing harbour will leave us amazed.
 Our eyes, accustomed to sand and dunes, will be reflected in tumultuous waters, in which wind, waves, brightly painted pirogues and sub-Saharan (mainly Senegalese) fishermen selling the abundant catches to the market.
 Mauritania processes more than 1,800,000 tons of fish each year.

 Day 21: DJOUDJ NATIONAL PARK Mauritania – Senegal

-Early morning departure in direction south to Senegal.
+Early morning departure in direction south to Senegalese.
 The natural border between Mauritania and Senegal is the Senegal River a natural boundary between desert and savannah.
 We will cross the river on a mobile bridge and move into a unique wet land between Sahara and Sahel.

 The Djoudj National Park, declared a World Heritage Site, is a green oasis formed by hundreds of miles of partially flooded lands.
 This “humid paradise” is the best habitat and nesting site of over a million migratory and sedentary birds.

-Totally surrounded by an arid landscape the protected wetland habitat attracts migratory birds, more than 400 species live temporarily in this unique bird sanctuary.
+Totally surrounded by an arid landscape the protected wetland habitat attract migratory birds, more than 400 species live temporarily in this unique bird sanctuary.
 We will enjoy a boat excursion to visit an island with an astonishing concentration of pelicans.

 Arrival in the evening to Saint Louis.